hoehermann/purple-presage/README.md

 Note: bitlbee users will receive the login QR-code in form of a URI from a system contact "Logon QR Code".
 You may need to allow unsolicited messages from unknown contacts in your client.
 The URI can be converted using any tools like local [`qrencode`](https://www.shellhacks.com/qr-code-generator-windows-linux-macos/) or [online services](https://www.the-qrcode-generator.com/) (use at your own risk).

+**Important Note for bitlbee users:** There have been reports that linking becomes impossible after using the wrong UUID on bitlbee.
+Please obtain your UUID via Pidgin first.

 ## Features

 ### Present